 Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public

-The law says that FHWA (and other DOT agencies) cannot approve the use of land from publically owned parks, recreation areas, wildlife refuges, or historic sites unless there is no feasible and prudent alternative to the use and the action includes all possible planning to minimize harm to the property.
+The law says that FHWA (and other DOT agencies) cannot approve the use of land from publicly owned parks, recreation areas, wildlife refuges, or historic sites unless there is no feasible and prudent alternative to the use and the action includes all possible planning to minimize harm to the property.
 The substantive provisions of Section 4(f) apply only to agencies within the USDOT.

 Section 6(f) of the Land and Water Conservation Fund Act: Section 6(f) properties are those that have been purchased or improved with grants from the Land and Water Conservation Fund (LWCF) Act.
 Importantly, Section 6(f) applies to all transportation projects involving possible conversions of those properties whether or not federal funding is being utilized for the project.
 The conversion of the Section 6(f) land to transportation right-of-way or permanent easement, and the acquisition of the replacement land occur during the normal right-of-way acquisition phase of a project.
 The Colorado Parks and Wildlife and National Parks Service will not permit the conversion of Section 6(f) land to occur until the replacement property has been fully acquired and is available to serve public outdoor recreational uses.
 For conversions of property purchased or improved utilizing Land and Water Conservation Funds (Section 6(f)), replacement with fair market value equivalence is required.
 Fair Market Value equivalence is determined using CDOT’s standard ROW appraisal process.
 Section 9.20 of the NEPA Manual provides additional guidance on Section 6(f).